hazelcast/hazelcast/hazelcast-documentation/src/Map-EntryListener.md

 ### Entry Listener

-Map entry events can be listened using predicates.
+Map entry events can be listened.
 Hazelcast distributed map offers the method `addEntryListener` to add an entry listener to the map and listen to the entry events.

 Let's take a look at the below sample code.